-DIRECTORS' RESPONSIBILITY FOR, AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS
+DIRECTORS' RESPONSIBILITY FOR, AND APPROVAL OF THE

+ANNUAL FINANCIAL STATEMENTS

-FOR THE YEAR ENDED 31 AUGUST 2020
+FOR THE YEAR ENDED 31 AUGUST 2021

-The Annual Financial Statements, set out on pages 51 to 90, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited and is operating in conformity with its Memorandum of Incorporation.
+The annual financial statements, set out on pages 50 to 85, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
 They have been approved by the board of directors and have been signed on their behalf by the undermentioned directors.